Bubalubs/vue-sketcher/README.md

 # Vue Sketcher

-Vue Sketcher is a simple and flexible drawing library for Vue.js.
+Vue Sketcher is a lightweight and easy-to-use drawing component for Vue.js.

 # Live Demo